opencord/cord/docs/install_ciab.md

 Refer to the [CloudLab documentation](https://docs.cloudlab.us) for more information.

-## Building a CiaB
+## Building CiaB

 There are three main steps to building CiaB:

 * Bootstrap the server by installing software dependencies and checking out the CORD code
 * Customize the source and configuration if desired
-* Running `make` commands to build and deploy the CORD software, and run tests
+* Run `make` commands to build and deploy the CORD software, and run tests

 ### Download and run the bootstrap script